Washington, D.C. in Pictures: 19 Beautiful Places to Photograph

 15. Union Station

 The interior architecture at Union Station, which is also a working train station in the heart of DC, is stunning.
 The national headquarters for Amtrak, the Beaux Arts building dates back to 1907 and has been meticulously restored over the years.
 The massive arched ceiling of the great entrance hall is spectacular.
-Make sure to look up.
+Make sure to point that camera upwards.